Ever wonder what the average Certified Management Accountant salary is?

 While it’s incredibly clear that having some certification is better than none, respondents were asked how the certified management accountant certification impacted their career.
 We learned that 83% of those holding the CMA believe that their certification creates career opportunities and that 76% feel it has strengthened their ability to move across all areas of the business.

 So if you ever had any question over whether or not earning your CMA was worth it, the overwhelming majority believe it absolutely is worth your time!

-Certified Management Accountant Salary by Industry
+CMA Salary by Industry

 Your CMA Accounting salary is partly dependent upon the industry in which you work, but keep in mind that the following numbers are not represented equally.